 Carmel Creek Elementary School is a public elementary school in San Diego.
-The principal of Carmel Creek Elementary School is Terri Davis and can be contacted at firstname.lastname@example.org.
-526 students attend Carmel Creek Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Asian.
-12% of the Carmel Creek Elementary School students are "limited in English proficiency."
-4% of the 526 students here are paying reduced lunch prices.
-The ratio of students to teachers at Carmel Creek Elementary School is 17:1.
+The principal of Carmel Creek Elementary School is Terri Davis, whose e-mail is email@example.com.
+542 students attend Carmel Creek Elementary School and identify mostly as Hispanic; White, non-Hispanic; and Multiracial.
+25% of the Carmel Creek Elementary School students are "limited in English proficiency."
+4% of the 542 students here are paying reduced lunch prices.
+The student to teacher ratio at Carmel Creek Elementary School is 17:1.
 Solana Pacific Elementary School is one of the nearest elementary schools.

 - Computer arts